If all the parties are in agreement that a variation is required then all you need to do is:

-By Tribunal Order
+By Application to the Tribunal

 If the parties are not in agreement it may be possible to apply to the FTT for changes to the lease or all the leases within an estate where the lease fails to make “satisfactory provision” for:

 - recovery of monies expended for the benefit of tenants or

 - the computation of service charges.

 Even where the lease does make satisfactory provision, where 75% of the parties request or support the variation and less than 10% object to the variation.